Get us in your inbox

 Bringing together Irish and international makers, Designist offers a decent selection of refined gifts that give equal primacy to form and function.
 They’re strong on baby presents, stylish kitchenware, and Dublin-related art and books.
 Their cards are designed by Irish illustrators, so blow-ins might not get all the references, especially when they’re in Gaelic, but that makes them all the more fun to riffle through.

-Ideal for rainy days, Dundrum Shopping Centre is the largest mall in Ireland.
+Ideal for rainy days, Dundrum Town Centre is the largest mall in Ireland.
 It’s mostly filled with international chains, so expect to amble past Hollister, Harvey Nicks, Marks and Spencer, House of Fraser, H&M and Penneys (aka Primark).
-All the usual extras are here; bars and restaurants, a playground and crèche for kids, and a 12-screen cinema complex that often hosts preview screenings.
+All the usual extras are here including bars and restaurants; a playground, soft play centre and crèche for kids; indoor mini-golf for kids and adults alike; and a multiplex cinema that often hosts preview screenings.
 It’s south of the city but easily accessible by tram.

 Recommended